Codinosaur/tantechnova/README.md

 # AtalMarathon2023
-This project is private, but members of this organisation can view,edit,merge.
+This project is private, but members of this organisation can view, edit, merge.

 This is the most simplified version of https://github.com/MayankSingal/PyTorch-Image-Dehazing.